 - Language certificates (see section on language requirements below)

-We ask you to please send your application materials to us by post – not via e-mail!
+We would like to ask you to send your application materials only via application portal and not via e-mail to us, please!

 Foreign applicants must include certified copies of all certificates and transcripts in the original language along with their translation in English or German.
 Applicants from the People's Republic of China are required to submit the certificate issued by the DAAD Academic Evaluation Centre in Beijing.